jhpyle/docassemble/_docs/fields.md

 will be used.
 After the user edits the value of the variable, the user will return to the `review` screen again.

-Note that the `review` block does not show a link for "Favorite fungus" because the variable `fungi` has not been defined yet.
+Note that the `review` screen does not show a link for "Favorite fungus" because the variable `fungi` has not been defined yet.
-However, once `fungi` is defined, the `review` block would show it.
+However, once `fungi` is defined, the `review` screen would show it.

 This behavior is different from the typical behavior of **docassemble** blocks.
 Normally, referring to a variable that has not yet been defined will trigger the asking of a question that will define that variable.
-In the `review` block, however, the presence of an undefined variable simply causes the item to be omitted from the display.
+In the `review` screen, however, the presence of an undefined variable simply causes the item to be omitted from the display.

 For more information about adding menu items, see the sections on [special variables] and [functions].

-In the above example, note that the `review` screen is tagged with `event: review_answers`.
+In the above example, note that the `question` with the `review` specifier is tagged with `event: review_answers`.
 For more information about how [`event`]s work, [see above](#event).
 The interview will show this screen whenever it seeks out the definition of the variable `review_answers`.
-Since the screen is displayed based on an [`event`], it can be called as many times during your interview as the user likes.
+Since the screen is displayed based on an [`event`], it can be called as many times during the interview session as the user likes.
 Depending on which variables have been defined, the user will see different things.

 ### <a name="review customization"></a>Customizing the display of `review` options

-You can provide the user with a review of answers and buttons that the user can press to revisit an answer:
+You can provide the user with a list of answers the user has provided with buttons that the user can press to revisit an answer:

 {% include side-by-side.html demo="review-2" %}

-In addition, the `review` block, like the [`fields`] block, allows you to use `note` and `html` entries.
+The `review` specifier, like the [`fields`] specifier, allows you to use `note` and `html` entries.

-If these are modified with the optional `show if` modifier, they will only be displayed if the variable referenced by the `show if` modifier has been defined.
+If these are modified with the optional `show if` field modifier, they will only be displayed if the variable referenced by the `show if` field modifier has been defined.
 In addition, if any of these entries refer to a variable that has not been defined yet, they will be omitted.

 {% include side-by-side.html demo="review-3" %}

-If you include `note` and `html` as modifiers of an item under `review`, the text will appear to the right of the item on wide screens.
+If you include `note` and `html` as modifiers of an item under the `review` specifier, the text will appear to the right of the item on wide screens.
 On small screens, the HTML will appear after the item.

 {% include side-by-side.html demo="review-side-note" %}

-The `review` block allows you to add `help` text to an entry, in which case the text is shown underneath the hyperlink.
+You can add `help` text to an item, in which case the text is shown underneath the hyperlink.
 If this text expects a variable to be defined that has not actually been defined, the item will not be shown.
 Note: this is not available with the `button` display format.

 {% include side-by-side.html demo="review-4" %}

 By referring to a list of variables instead of a single variable, you can indicate that more than one variable should be sought.
-The fields mentioned will not appear on the review screen until all have been gathered.
+The fields mentioned will not appear on the `review` screen until all have been gathered.

 {% include side-by-side.html demo="review-5" %}

-If there is a follow-up question that might need to come after the changing of a variable, you can list the follow-up variable in the `fields` under the directive `follow up`.
+If there is a follow-up question that might need to come after the changing of a variable, you can list the follow-up variable in the `fields` under `follow up`.

 {% include side-by-side.html demo="review-conditional" %}

 You will need to tag the follow-up question with an [`if`] modifier;
-in order for the `review` block to skip the field when it is not required, it needs to find no [`question`]s that will define the variable.
+in order for the `review` screen to skip the field when it is not required, it needs to find no [`question`]s that will define the variable.
 If the follow-up question is set up in this way, you can list its variable under `follow up`, and **docassemble** will ask the